 The hierarchy of heading tags ranges from the H1 to H6, with H6 representing the least important content of a Web page.
 Most Web page content calls for only H1 through H3 heading tags.
 Note that it’s important to keep heading tag character count (including spaces to 70) and to not over-use them as it disrupts the flow of content and may be visually overwhelming to readers.

 Rich media, meaning images and video, are rapidly gaining momentum as a preferred user medium and search visibility best practice.
 As rich media is an overall Web trend, it is a smart practice to incorporate image and video content to complement text in your overall on-page optimization strategy.

-As yet, search engine crawlers probably can “read” and “watch” rich media content, but it consumes a lot of resources or crawl budget.
+Search engine crawlers can “read” and "watch" rich media content, but it consumes a lot of resources or crawl budget.
 What follows are best practices for allowing them to do so with the use of written titles, descriptions and tags, much like you would do with on-page text optimization.
 This will enhance Web page visibility in Google’s Image Search and Google Videos, as well as YouTube (if you use YouTube as an independent channel or link it to your on-page video content).

 An essential point to remember is to tie your rich media content to the correlating on-page page text in using the same brand keywords and other relevant keywords used, including those incorporated in your Meta information.

 Image optimization: While there are several factors to consider when optimizing images, the most important are image titles (referred to as “filenames”), and “alt attribute” or “alt text” (meaning “alternative text” describing the image):

 Filename, or the title assigned to an image, should be a brief, unique and accurate line of text of what the image portrays.
 Brevity is key, and a best practice is use hyphens ( - ) for spaces and all lowercase letters.
 For example, red-shoe is preferable to Red_Shoe.